 - SFA researchers and members have added and continue to add more records and have started to use DNA evidence to expand our knowledge of the Sheldon history both in the USA and England.
 The purpose being to address the question of “Where did we come from?”

-- SFA has expanded the access to the Sheldon Family Association Quarterly by making it accessible to members via its newly revised website at www.Sheldonfamily.org.
+- SFA has expanded the access to the Sheldon Family Association Quarterly by making it accessible to members via this website.
 It has also developed its own Facebook Group at https://www.facebook.com/

-- SFA still continues its annual “Reunion” meetings which moves to different locations across the US.
+- SFA continues to hold annual “Reunion” meetings which move to different locations across the US.
 The meetings focus on visiting Sheldon family historical sites, attending instructional courses, activities to meet “cousins” and to conduct its annual membership business meeting.

 The SFA genealogical data begins with that collected by the Reverend Henry Olcott Sheldon.
 He was a circuit preacher that rode from village to village in the early to mid 1800 across parts of Ohio.
 This was at a time that many Sheldons started moving from New England, westward.
 He documented many Sheldons and identified the New England “colonial progenitor” Sheldons.
 He knew the relationships between them was unclear, as were some of their English origins.
 Since then, with the research done by the Sheldon DNA project, DNA testing has shown that the 5 progenitors can be placed into two groupings.
 Group A consists of Godfrey (4), John (8) and Richard (22) who are all related and originate in the Derbyshire area of England.
 Group B consists of Isaac (5) and John (13) who are shown to be related to one another.
 To date there is no DNA relationship between the Group A and B Sheldons.
 The English origins of the Group B Sheldons is not clear.
 We have theories and suspicions that are helping us make progress on identifying their possible places of origin.

 For more of an expanded overview, you can go to the following: